thadguidry/respec/Errors-FAQ.md

-## Couldn't match TERM to anything in the document or in any other document cited in this specification {#term-not-found}
+<h2 id="error-term-not-found">Couldn't match TERM to anything in the document or in any other document cited in this specification</h2>

 <img src="https://user-images.githubusercontent.com/8426945/87762934-80518400-c831-11ea-93c5-fda43cd747f3.png" alt="Screenshot of ReSpec definition  linking error" width="1177" height="64" loading="lazy">

-### Is the term defined in some other document/specification? {#external-term-not-found}
+### Is the term defined in some other document/specification?

 1. Search for the term at [XRef Search UI](https://respec.org/xref/).
 If the term is found:
    1. If the error message above does not contain the specification where term is defined, add the specification shortname to [`xref`](xref)'s specs.
 Alternatively, add the shortname as `data-cite="SHORTNAME"` to a parent of the `<a>` element with linking error.